Iceland volcano struck by biggest earthquake yet, still no eruption

 Intense seismic activity at Iceland's largest volcano system has raised worries that an eruption could cause another ash cloud like that from the Eyjafjallajokull volcano in 2010 that shut down much of Europe's airspace for six days.

-"There was one event during the night ... it was a magnitude 5.7 (quake), the largest in this series," Palmi Erlendsson, a geologist at the Met Office said.
+"There was one event during the night ... it was a magnitude 5.7 (quake), the largest in this series," Palni Erlendsson, a geologist at the Met Office said.

 "Activity is still deep and we see no signs of anything close to the surface."